Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 county

-Bars drone takeoff and landing on county-owned non-recreation land without written permission from Parks & Recreation administrator.
-Maintains Mango Park (11717 Clay Pit Rd.) as a dedicated drone-flying area accessible to pilots without a permit.
+Prohibits drone takeoff and landing on county-owned non-recreational lands except for public safety purposes with written permission from Parks & Recreation administrator.
+Designates Mango Park (11717 Clay Pit Rd.) as public drone-flying area for unrestricted recreational use.

 Restrictions